dolevd2012/AdvancedMemoryGame/README.md

 # memoryGame-maps

-Memory game with 2 difficulties that were implemented with collectionView, popout to enter player name when game ends and top Ten scoreboard
+Memory game with 2 difficulties that were implemented with collectionViewController and CollectionViewCell, popout to enter player name when game ends and top Ten scoreboard that has both TableView and containerView that contains googlemaps View

 added pod 'GoogleMaps', '5.0.0' to the pod file which helped me import googleMaps and implement their map in my application